@load decorator API

 The universal props passed into your decorated component are:

-• query<opts<Object>, callback<Function(err<?null>, result<Object>))>: A function which resolves any query to update or modify resources.
+status<Object>: An object where key names match the keys passed into@load.
+Object values are a Status object.load<Function(queries<Object>)>: A function which resolves GET queries to load data.
+Similar to the@loaddecorator, it accepts an object of queries.
+The component will receive new props using the object keys as prop names.query<opts<Object>, callback<Function(err<?null>, result<Object>))>: A function which resolves any query to update or modify resources.
 This does not pass data into your component on success; it should be used for create, update and delete queries.

 Read this guide for more information on using this to create queries with side effects.

-Additionally, there are a number of helper functions which automatically add queryType as an option to the query function:
+Additionally, there are a number of helper functions which automatically add

-• createModel(opts<Object>, callback<Function(err<?null>, result<Object>))>:
+createModel(opts<Object>, callback<Function(err<?null>, result<Object>))>:

-Helper to call query with opts.queryType = 'CREATE', for create queries.
+Helper to callquerywithopts.queryType = 'CREATE', for create queries.updateModel(opts<Object>, callback<Function(err<?null>, result<Object>))>:

-Helper to call query with opts.queryType = 'UPDATE', for update queries.
+Helper to callquerywithopts.queryType = 'UPDATE', for update queries.deleteModel(opts<Object>, callback<Function(err<?null>, result<Object>))>:

-Helper to call query with opts.queryType = 'DELETE', for delete queries.
+Helper to callquerywithopts.queryType = 'DELETE', for delete queries.

 Loaded data as props